-The California Air Resource Board (CARB) promulgated the Airborne Toxic Control Measure (ATCM) for Construction, Grading, Quarrying and Surface Mining Operations.
-This statewide regulation is triggered prior to the grading or disturbance of soil in certain areas of California.
-The ATCM applies to any size construction project although there are more stringent mitigation requirements for projects that exceed one acre.
-The areas most likely to contain naturally occurring asbestos are the eastern parts of Sacramento County, Folsom and Rancho Murieta.
-This page was created as a resource for contractors doing work in those areas of Sacramento County as well as residents of those areas.
+Asbestos can be found naturally in soils.
+To reduce exposure to asbestos when these soils are disturbed the California Air Resource Board (CARB) adopted the Airborne Toxic Control Measure (ATCM) for Construction, Grading, Quarrying and Surface Mining Operations.
+This statewide regulation is applicable to grading or any other projects disturbing soil in areas of California where asbestos may exist, as determined by the California Geological Survey (CGS).
+The ATCM applies to any size construction project although there are additional notification requirements for projects that exceed one acre.

 The following inspection fees shall apply: